 - Game rooms for activities like cards or board games

-The advantages of a Life Plan Community
+What Are The advantages of a Life Plan Community?

 There are many reasons to make a Life Plan Community part of your retirement planning.
 Because they offer all levels of care and numerous services, Life Plan Communities help residents prepare for the future while enjoying the present.

-Peace of mind
+Peace of Mind

 From independent living to skilled nursing, there’s a place for every resident in a Life Plan Community.
 Many residents join at the independent living or assisted living levels, knowing they have the safety net of memory care and skilled nursing.
 Even better, these resources are already part of their home – there’s no need to move to a new community if the time comes.

-Community atmosphere
+Community Atmosphere

 Life Plan Communities are not what you may think of as a nursing home.
 They’re bustling hubs of activity.
-Residents come and go, doing the jobs, service, and activities they enjoy in the broader community or on campus.
+Residents come and go, doing the jobs, services, and activities they enjoy in the broader community or on campus.
 And there’s always something to do, whether it’s a social opportunity or an interesting lecture.

-Sought-after amenities
+Sought-after Amenities

 Life Plan Communities are not one-size-fits-all.
 Providing support for residents at all levels requires a variety of amenities and housing options.
 Residents at many Life Plan Communities can take advantage of deluxe amenities, such as indoor pools, walking trails, lifelong learning classes, comprehensive wellness programs, and more.